-When you bring your puppy home, it is best to begin using the crate right away.
+How do I begin with kennel training my puppy?
+When you first bring your puppy home, it is best to begin using the crate right away.
 There are many different crates, and we have given you a link to the ones we prefer in the email that was sent last week.
 The kennel needs to be big enough for them to walk into, turn around and lay down.
 You should, however, refrain from giving your puppy a large kennel in the beginning.
 This is because if the space is too big, they will sleep on one side and go potty on the other side, sometimes creating a large mess by the morning.
 As they get bigger/older, you can get them a bigger crate.
 Some crates come with a divider, so you can make their space larger as they grow.

-Kennel training can make potty training easier, gives you and your puppy a few breaks throughout the day and helps keep your puppy safe when you can’t watch them.
+Kennel training can make potty training easier, gives you and your puppy breaks throughout the day and helps keep your puppy safe when you can’t watch them.

 Even though we exposed the puppies to the crate early on (they have been sleeping in their crate for the last few weeks), they have free reign in and out of it.
 When you get home, you will be closing the door and this might cause some protest.
 This is where tough love comes into play – you will need to ignore the whimpering and crying until they get used to it.
+Give them treats and toys to keep them happy and occupied.
 If you give them attention or let them out when they are whimpering/crying, it will teach them that crying will get them out!
 If you console them, you are teaching them that they are correct in their feelings of disdain.
 You cannot enable this behavior if you do not want it to persist into the future.
 Both behaviors from you will make this process very difficult.

+How do I get my puppy to go into the kennel on their own?
 Try to get the pup to enter the kennel on their own by luring them with one of those special bones or toys.
 Use the word “kennel” or “bed” when they walk inside.
 Once they are in there and happy, quietly close the door.
+Do not lure them in and then slam the door shut, or force them to go in and then close the door, these methods will cause stress and create a dislike for their kennel/crate.
+Have them go in willingly and gently close the door while they are chewing on their bone or eating their treats.
 Using the word “kennel” or “bed” as they walk in will help them to start relating that word with the action of walking into the kennel.
 This can later be used to tell them to go to their kennel, which is very useful in the future.

 - Start off for short amounts of time of the door being closed and work up to longer times.